Andrejkf/solution_advanced_lane_finding/report_template.md

 #### Possible improvements

 * If I were going further on this project I would install a camera on a car and I would test this model again.
-* To make this solution approach more robust outliers (lane lines detection) should be added.
+* To make this solution approach more robust *outliers filtering (in lane lines detection)* should be added.
 * It would be very good to try other aproaches *for low curvature radius* road lane lines values  like *splines* or *high order wavelets generation*.